hugoalh/scan-virus-ghaction/README.md

 A GitHub Action to scan virus (including malicious files and malware) in the GitHub Action workspace.

+### ⚠ Disclaimer

+This action does not provide any guarantee that carefully hidden objects will be scanned.
+Strong endpoint security, access, and code review policies and practices are the most effective way to ensure that malicious files and/or codes are not introduced.
+False positives maybe also will be happened.

-### 🛡 Anti Virus Software
+### 🛡 Tools

 - [ClamAV](https://www.clamav.net)
   > ClamAV, by [Cisco](https://www.cisco.com), is an open source anti virus engine for detecting trojans, viruses, malware, and other malicious threats.
 - **(>= v0.6.0)** [YARA](http://virustotal.github.io/yara) ([Rules List][yara-rules-list])
   > YARA, by [VirusTotal](https://www.virustotal.com), is a tool aimed at but not limited to help malware researchers to identify and classify malware samples.

-### ⚠ Disclaimer

-This action does not provide any guarantee that carefully hidden objects will be scanned.
-Strong endpoint security, access, and code review policies and practices are the most effective way to ensure that malicious files and/or codes are not introduced.
-False positives maybe also will be happened.

 ### 🌟 Feature